 What to Look for in a Wall-to-Wall Carpet

-The fiber type of a broadloom impacts its durability, stain resistance, and performance.
+The fiber type of carpet impacts its durability, stain resistance, and performance.
 You can choose between natural or synthetic fiber options.

 The three basic carpet styles are cut pile, Berber, and loop pile.
 Consider wall-to-wall carpets made of Berber piles when carpeting a high-traffic area.
-Berber fibers are short and thick.
-The short fibers provide crushing and matting resistance.
+Berber fibers are short and thick, which provide crushing and matting resistance.

 Berber-style carpets are suitable for high-traffic areas.
 Cut pile carpet fibers are long, fluffy, and silky.
 Cut-pile carpets are ideal for formal settings and bedrooms.
 The texture of loop pile carpets makes them suitable for high-traffic areas.